Princeton-CDH/mep-django/DEPLOYNOTES.rst

 * Borrowing events should be imported from XML using the **import_cards** manage command.
-Card XML files are located in https://github.com/Princeton-CDH/mapping-expatriate-paris under `transcriptions/cards/*/*.xml`.
-The command expects to be given the base path to the card, and looks for all xml files nested under it.
+Card XML files are located in https://github.com/Princeton-CDH/mapping-expatriate-paris under `transcriptions/cards/`.
+The command expects to be given the cards directory and will find all xml files under it, including in subdirectories.

 0.3 Data Entry Improvements